LittleGreen116/hello_world/README.md

 # hello_world
-Its just an for practicing purpose
+Its just for practicing purpose